Denise Knows Probate!

 Conclusions

 Hello, I'm Denise Davis.
 The owner of North Carolina Probate Solutions and a licensed realtor with EXP Realty.
-I chose to specialize in probate because I am also a registered nurse who have worked with hospice and palliative care patients and families and understand the stress probate can bring, especially while grieving.
+I chose to specialize in the probate probate niche because I am also a registered nurse who have worked with hospice and palliative care patients and families, So I understand the stress probate can bring, especially while grieving.

 If you need to sell your loved ones home to pay off debt or to distribute funds to the heirs and/or beneficiaries lets talk to see how I can help you.
 I provide options, so whether it's listing your home on the market or getting you a fast cash offer I can help you.